Pakistan’s prime minister says manipulation of coming elections by military is ‘absolutely absurd’

 India boasts of being the largest democracy, he said, but it “is denying the basic, democratic principle to have a plebiscite. … So what sort of a democracy they are boasting about?”

-As for Pakistan’s relations with neighboring Afghanistan — under the Taliban rule since 2021 following U.S. and NATO withdrawal — Kakar said “there are some serious security challenges” from the Afghan side, pointing to the Pakistani Taliban, or TTP, the Islamic State and other extremist groups, who at times vie for influence with each other.
+As for Pakistan’s relations with neighboring Afghanistan — which returned to Taliban rule in 2021 as the U.S. and NATO were withdrawing — Kakar said “there are some serious security challenges” from the Afghan side, pointing to the Pakistani Taliban, or TTP, the Islamic State and other extremist groups, who at times vie for influence with each other.

 When asked whether the government had requested the Taliban to extradite the leadership and fighters from the TTP, he said they are in contact with authorities in Kabul, “but there is nothing specific which I can share with you.”